Philippine leader's approval down on doubt over corruption effort

 "If he continues to protect allies, then it will be hard to stop the skid."

-Last week, Aquino retained the budget secretary who took responsibility for creating the DAP fund and has offered to resign.
+Aquino is set to address the nation later on Monday to explain the discretionary fund and his decision to retain the budget secretary who has taken responsibility for creating the controversial fund and has offered to resign.

-Aquino defended the DAP on Monday evening, saying in a televised speech the Supreme Court had been wrong to strike it down and the government would appeal against the decision.

-"DAP is good.
-Our intentions, our processes, and the results were correct," he said, adding that the Supreme Court was trying to block his reforms.

 (Editing by Robert Birsel)